-We measure segment performance based on operating income.
-Although the segments are managed separately due to their distribution channels and marketing strategies, manufacturing and warehousing are often integrated to maximize cost efficiencies.
+We measure segment performance based on operating income excluding special charges as this activity is managed separately from the business segments.
+Although the segments are managed separately due to their distinct distribution channels and marketing strategies, manufacturing and warehousing are often integrated to maximize cost efficiencies.
 We do not segregate jointly utilized assets by individual segment for internal reporting, evaluating performance or allocating capital.
 Because of manufacturing integration for certain products within the segments, products are not sold from one segment to another but rather inventory is transferred at cost.
 Intersegment sales are not material.